 - A great place to find affordable flights within NZ, particularly last minute: Grab-a-Seat

-- Car rental company: We used and liked Apex and found it less than half price to rent in Queenstown rather than Auckland, if your planning permits.
+- Car rental: We found it was less than half price to rent in Queenstown rather than Auckland, if your planning permits.

 - A good pair of hiking boots can go a long way in NZ.
 And don’t forget your “jandals” (flip-flops!)